KevJohBer/tic_tac_toe/README.md

 ### Impossible gamemode

 In this gamemode you play against the computer.
 The computer gets the moves from an algorithm called minimax.
 The idea of the algorithm is to play out all possible scenarios in which the computer itself won or tied the game out and follow the moves it made in order to win or tie.
 Making it quite literally impossible to beat the AI.
 It does this by looping through all possible moves in a copy of the tic tac toe board until it reaches an end scenario.
 These end scenarios return scores, -1 for losing, 0 for tie and 1 for winning.
 If the end scenarios return anything greater than -1 then the computer will choose this move as it has led to a win or tie.
-It is a well known algorithm and it took me a while to make it work so I will say I am quite proud of it :).

 ### PVP